melvinchow/DashboardsVisuals/Lab6_MSIS_for_Recruiters.md

+# Lab 6: Dashboard about SCU MSIS Program for Recruiters

 Recruiters would be interested in knowing how Santa Clara University compares to other colleges that have a business school, so a school ranking chart is included.
 SCU is highlighted in dark blue.